How to contribute code

 This will send your change on DevCentral, and allow the review process to start.

 When you use `arc diff`, Arcanist will try to guess what change you want to offer.
-If you've committed in a branch, it will guess correctly you want to submit the diff between master and this branch (your commit).
+If you've committed in a branch, it will guess correctly you want to submit the diff between main and this branch (your commit).

 You'll find more information about this on the Phabricator documentation.